-About a minute or two after this, Goulding parked her white van in front of Pulliam's disabled black van, which was still blocking the northbound lane of 59th Street.
+About a minute or two after this incident, Goulding parked her white van in front of Pulliam's disabled black van, which was still blocking the northbound lane of 59th Street.
 Like Pulliam, Goulding had been traveling north on 59th Street.
 Once parked, Goulding walked to Pulliam's car and asked him if he was okay.
 She explained to Pulliam that she was going to call the police.
 She also told Pulliam that she would wait until the police arrived "so she could tell [them] what [had] happened."
 Later, Pulliam would explain that during his short conversation with Goulding, Goulding seemed normal; that is, she was walking normally and had no problems speaking to him.
 After his short conversation with Goulding, Pulliam saw her walk east towards a grassy area.
-But after this, Pulliam never saw Goulding again.
+But after that, Pulliam never saw Goulding again.

-A minute or so after Goulding walked east, Vazquez-Carmona "broad sided" the passenger side of Pulliam's black van with his silver truck as he was driving north down 59th Street.
-The force of this collision pushed Pulliam's black van about 25 feet further north down 59th Street.
+A minute or so after Goulding walked in an easterly direction, Vazquez-Carmona "broad sided" the passenger side of Pulliam's black van with his silver truck as he was driving north on 59th Street.
+The force of this collision pushed Pulliam's black van about 25 feet further north on 59th Street.

 Approximately a couple of minutes after this second crash, emergency services arrived.
 When emergency services arrived, Goulding was already dead.
-Someone had placed a blanket on top of her body, and there was a beer can on top of the blanket.
+Someone had placed a blanket over the top of her body, and there was a beer can on top of the blanket.
 Her body "was laying in the street against the curb on the east side of the road," which was by her "white van next to a mailbox "

-While at the collisions site, Officer Kenneth Garrett helped investigate the collisions.
+While at the collisions' site, Officer Kenneth Garrett helped investigate the collisions.
 He spoke to Vazquez-Carmona, who had remained in his silver truck after colliding with Pulliam's black van.
-Although Officer Garrett had some problems talking to Vazquez-Carmona because Vazquez-Carmona's primary language was Spanish, he believed that Vazquez-Carmona was under the influence of alcohol during the crash for the following reasons: (1) because Vazquez-Carmona smelled strongly of alcohol, (2) because Vazquez-Carmona's eyes were bloodshot and watery, and (3) because Vazquez-Carmona was uncoordinated.
+Although Officer Garrett had some problems talking to Vazquez-Carmona because Vazquez-Carmona's primary language was Spanish, he believed that Vazquez-Carmona was under the influence of alcohol during the collision for the following reasons: (1) because Vazquez-Carmona smelled strongly of alcohol, (2) because Vazquez-Carmona's eyes were bloodshot and watery, and (3) because Vazquez-Carmona was uncoordinated.
 Based on this belief, he asked Vazquez-Carmona to perform the one-leg stand test, which he failed.
-Afterwards, law enforcement arrested Vazquez-Carmona for DUI.
+Afterwards, law enforcement arrested Vazquez-Carmona for driving under the influence.

 Although Vazquez-Carmona initially refused law enforcement's requests for breath or blood alcohol testing, he eventually provided a blood sample.
 Testing showed that Vazquez-Carmona's blood alcohol content was 0.238 grams per 100 milliliters of blood-over three times the legal limit to drive.
 Also, the coroner's autopsy report stated that Goulding died from multiple blunt force injuries.
 As a result, the State charged Vazquez-Carmona with involuntary manslaughter while driving under the influence, a severity level 4 person felony in violation of K.S.A.
 2020 Supp.
 21-5405(a)(3).
-Of further note, because Vazquez-Carmona did not have a driver's license, the State also charged him with driving without a license, a class B misdemeanor in violation of K.S.A.
+In addition, because Vazquez-Carmona did not have a driver's license, the State charged him with driving without a license, a class B misdemeanor in violation of K.S.A.
 2020 Supp.
 8-235(a).

-Vazquez-Carmona decided to have a trial to the court, commonly referred to as a bench trial, on the State's charges.
 Although Vazquez-Carmona's bench trial technically included the State's driving without a license charge, at trial, Vazquez-Carmona conceded that he was driving without a license.
 He also conceded that he had been driving over the legal alcohol limit.
 So, in effect, Vazquez-Carmona's bench trial involved one determinative issue-whether his conduct caused Goulding's death.